-English is the only major language which hasn’t a governing body.
-This is probably due to it being a collection of other languages, and one which is always adding new words, around 4,000 per annum.
-French, German and Spanish have academies which govern how their respective languages develop, while English is forever freely evolving.
+English is the only major language that doesn’t have a governing body.
+This is probably due to it being a collection of other languages and one which is always adding new words, around 4,000 per annum.
+French, German and Spanish have academies that govern how their respective languages develop, while English is forever freely evolving.
 This can make English easier to learn, while also making it frustrating for a learner, as English words quite often don’t always mean what you think they do.

 Speaking of which, do you know many words have contradictory meanings?
 For example: did you consult a doctor?
 Are you being asked here if you gave the physician advice or you sought advice from them?
 Left can mean someone took their leave or is still present, depending on where and how you use it in a sentence.
 ‘Fast’ means going quickly, as in ‘I am a fast runner’ but also it can mean fixed, as in ‘the colour is fast, it won’t run’.
 These words are known as contranyms and reflect that English can be a language of contradictions, where rules sometimes need to be broken.

 English forms new words from old ones.
 These days it’s usually some lazy teen squeezing letters together to show off their linguistic wizardry, but it’s been going on for centuries.
 Such words, known as ‘blends’, are becoming more and more popular, possibly due to texting and social media.
 Obvious blends are brunch: ‘breakfast and lunch’, motel: ‘motorcar and hotel’ and spork: ‘spoon and fork’, which has been in use for over 200 years.
 New blends such as ‘hangry’, angry because you are hungry, and ‘Brexit’ that word of political turmoil, were only added in 2015.
 With our hurry to do everything at once, no doubt plenty more blends are in the mix already.